Admin — Agent Templates

 - Workspace files (

-SOUL.md,IDENTITY.md,USER.md,GUARDRAILS.md, etc.) — propagated via the workspace overlay.
-Live-class files update on next invocation with no sync step; guardrail-class files require a per-agent Accept update review;USER.mdis rewritten server-side on human reassignment.
+AGENTS.md,CONTEXT.md,GUARDRAILS.md,TOOLS.md,skills/<slug>/SKILL.md, etc.) — propagated via workspace composition.
+Live-class files update on next invocation with no sync step; pinned guardrail files require a per-agent Accept update review;USER.mdis rewritten server-side on human reassignment.

 The template list